 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Akron is generally considered to be a blue-collar town.
-42.06% of the Akron workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Akron, you'll notice that it is more blue-collar than most other communities in America.
+42.06% of Akron’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Akron is a town of service providers, production and manufacturing workers and sales and office workers.
 There are especially a lot of people living in Akron who work in healthcare suport services (14.95%), personal care services (7.48%) and food service (6.54%).

 Setting & Lifestyle

-Akron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Akron does not have a public transit system used by locals to get to and from work.